mvrahden/treasurer/README.md

 # Community Contribution

-> Everybody is more than welcome to contribute!
+> Everybody is more than welcome to contribute and extend the functionality!

 Please feel free to contribute to this project as much as you wish to.
 Before triggering a pull-request, please make sure that you've run all the tests via the *testing command*: